Phala-Network/phala-blockchain/frontend/packages/sdk/README.md

 ## The contract object

-Fat Contract is an extension to [Parity ink!](https://paritytech.github.io/ink-docs/) smart contract.
+Phat Contract is an extension to [Parity ink!](https://paritytech.github.io/ink-docs/) smart contract.
 Phala SDK allows you to create the contract object compatible to the ink! contract object.
 In the above sample code, the `contract` object is a [`ContractPromise`](https://polkadot.js.org/docs/api-contract/start/contract.read) which share the same interface with the original Polkadot.js contract APIs.

-However, in Fat Contract the intreaction under the hood is different from the original ink.
-In Fat Contract, the read and write operations (query and command) are end-to-end encrypted.
+However, in Phat Contract the intreaction under the hood is different from the original ink.
+In Phat Contract, the read and write operations (query and command) are end-to-end encrypted.
 In addition, the queries are sent to the Secure Enclave workers directly, rather than the blockchain node.
 Phala SDK takes care of the encryption and transport of the data.
 Therefore when creating the `ContractPromise` object, we pass an `ApiPromise` _deocrated_ by the Phala SDK's `create()` function as the first argument.

 You can learn more about how to interact with a contract object from the official Polkadot.js docs: